Non-equilibrium bosonization of fractional quantum Hall edges

 \subsection{Counter-propagating edge modes: Full counting statistics}

 Derivation of the FCS for the $\nu=2/3$ edge largely parallels that for the $\nu=4/3$ edge discussed in Sec.~\ref{sec:Co_prop}.
 Thus, we focus here on features specific to the counter-propagating nature of the $\nu=2/3$ edge and on key results.
 Details of the calculations are presented in the Supplemental Material~\cite{Supplemental_Material}.
+In this section and in Sec.~\ref{sec:GFs_counter} and \ref{sec:transport_counter} below, we focus on the long-length limit, $L \gg v_\pm \tau$, where the interaction-induced fractionalization is operative.
 As for the case of co-propagating modes, we will consider two types of interfaces: sharp and adiabatic.